appblue/emacs-config/README.md

 After clonig the repo, copy `.emacs` and `.emacs.d/` to `$HOME` folder.

-## Quicklisp
+## SLIME via Quicklisp

-Also, I'd advise to install SLIME through quicklisp-slime-helper
+I'd advise to install SLIME through quicklisp-slime-helper

 You would need to install some Lisp you like (let it be CCL for this purpose, as described above), then, in the same shell do this: